KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 ### **Scan after security intelligence updates**

-By default, a scan happens after the updates.
+By default, a scan happens after MDAV receives its latest security intelligence updates.
 If scheduled scans are enabled, maybe this is not needed and can be disabled.

+To disable it in Group Policy (or another management tool, such as MDM), go to Computer Configuration > Administrative Templates > Microsoft Defender Antivirus > Security Intelligence Updates, and set Turn on scan after security intelligence update to `Disabled`.

 ### **Conflicts with other security software**

 If other security software, like AV, EDR, and DLP, are used, the proper exclusions need to be defined on both MDE and the other software's side.

-### **Scanning a large number of files or folders**

-In cases where large files like ISOs, VHDX, etc. are stored on the user profile, and that profile is redirected to network shares like OneDrive, then scans can take longer to run, because the scanning occurs over the network.
-The files can either be moved to a local storage, or removed if not needed.
+More info about using third party security software with MDE can be found in [Microsoft Defender Antivirus compatibility with other security products](https://learn.microsoft.com/en-us/defender-endpoint/microsoft-defender-antivirus-compatibility) and exclusions that need to be added can be found in Microsoft's [MDE Exclusion List](https://learn.microsoft.com/en-us/defender-endpoint/switch-to-mde-phase-2?tabs=Windows#step-2-add-microsoft-defender-for-endpoint-to-the-exclusion-list-for-your-existing-solution)

 ## Troubleshooting Mode

-An easy way to confirm that Defender could be a reason for performance issues is to disable Real-Time Protection.
+An easy way to investigate if Defender could be a reason for performance issues is to disable Real-Time Protection.
 If Tamper Protection is on, then Troubleshooting mode can be used on the machine to allow Tamper Protection to be disabled.

 After Troubleshooting Mode is turned on, the following cmdlets can be run to disable Real-Time Protection:

 1. Disable Tamper Protection: `Set-MPPreference -DisableTamperProtection $true`
-2. Confirm that Tamper Protection is disabled: `Get-MpPreference | fl DisableTamperProtection` - It should output a value of "True".
+2. Confirm that Tamper Protection is disabled: `Get-MpPreference | fl DisableTamperProtection` - The output should have a value of "True".
 3. Disable Real-Time Protection: `Set-MPPreference -DisableRealtimeMonitoring $true`
-4. Confirm that Real-Time Protection is disabled: `Get-MpPreference | fl DisableRealtimeMonitoring` - It should output a value of "True".
+4. Confirm that Real-Time Protection is disabled: `Get-MpPreference | fl DisableRealtimeMonitoring` - The output should have a value of "True".

 Afterwards, a check should be done on the machine again to see if the issue is resolved.
-If it is, then Defender Antivirus should be investigated further following the steps described in the following sections.
+If it is, then Defender Antivirus should be investigated further, by following the steps described in the next sections.
 Otherwise, there could another reason for the CPU usage of Defender, and probably a ticket to Microsoft should be opened for further investigation.

-More info on PowerShell options for Defender can be found [here](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2025-ps)
+More info on PowerShell cmdlet for configuring Defender settings can be found [here](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2025-ps).

 More info on Troubleshooting Mode can be found [here](https://learn.microsoft.com/en-us/defender-endpoint/enable-troubleshooting-mode).

 In the follow link, additional scenarios where Troubleshooting Mode may help are described [Troubleshooting mode scenarios](https://learn.microsoft.com/en-us/defender-endpoint/troubleshooting-mode-scenarios).

 ## Performance Analyzer